verana-labs/decentralized-trust-spec/spec.md

 - [DTS-REQ-1] A [[ref: DTS]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: DTS]] MUST resolve to a [[ref: DID Document]].
 - [DTS-REQ-2] A [[ref: DTS]] DID Document MUST present a DTS Service Essential Credential that conforms to [DT-EC-SERVICE].
 - [DTS-REQ-3] If the issuer of the DTS Service Essential Credential of [DTS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a credential that conforms to [DT-EC-ORG] or (exclusive) a [DT-EC-PERSON].
-- [DTS-REQ-4] If the issuer of the PTR DTS Credential of [DTS-REQ-2] is not the [[ref: DID]] of this service, issuer service MUST be a [DTS-REQ] [[ref: DTS]] that conforms to [DTS-REQ-3].
+- [DTS-REQ-4] If the issuer of the DTR DTS Credential of [DTS-REQ-2] is not the [[ref: DID]] of this service, issuer service MUST be a [DTS-REQ] [[ref: DTS]] that conforms to [DTS-REQ-3].
-- [DTS-REQ-5] A compliant [[ref: DTS]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Public Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [DTS-REQ-5] A compliant [[ref: DTS]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Decentralized Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ::: note
 In other words, a to be a DTS, a service MUST identify itself directly by presenting an Organization or a Person Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Person Essential Credential.